ndouglas-cloudsmith/AI-agents-platform-engineering/README.md

 mv seed-yarn.lock yarn.lock
 osv-scanner scan -L yarn.lock
 ```
 <img width="1316" height="1002" alt="Screenshot 2026-06-10 at 11 26 36" src="https://github.com/user-attachments/assets/2ca7041d-b03d-4109-9120-f5446504e55a" />
-<br/><br/>

 We didn't find any malware in this case.
-Only a few outstanding security advistories in the Backstage project (mostly for the protobufjs npm package)
+Only a few outstanding security advistories in the Backstage project.
-<br/><br/>

 Even though it's the project you are looking to replace, Backstage's repository houses the default workspace template used by thousands of companies. <br/>
 You can download Backstage's main ```package-lock.json``` (Note: they use ```yarn```, but maintain a seed ```package-lock``` file that we'll scan).
 ```